Anal Warts NYC | Anal Warts Removal Specialist Doctor NYC

-As a best in class, top rated NYC gastroenterologist, Dr. Shawn Khodadadian provides highly personalized and comprehensive care.
-His philosophy regarding the doctor/patient relationship is based on trust and has earned him one of the most respected reputations in NYC.
+As a best in class, top rated NYC gastroenterologists, our doctors provide highly personalized and comprehensive care.
+Their philosophies regarding the doctor/patient relationship is based on trust and has earned them some of the most respected reputations in NYC.

-For more information about anal warts removal offered at Manhattan Gastroenterology or to schedule a consultation with the with the anal warts specialist doctor, Dr. Shawn Khodadadian, please contact our Upper East Side NYC gastroenterology office.
+For more information about anal warts removal offered at Manhattan Gastroenterology or to schedule a consultation with the with an anal warts specialist doctor, please contact our Upper East Side NYC gastroenterology office.